jharwell/sierra/docs/src/tutorials/plugin/exec-env/index.rst

          - Post-experiment cleanup cmds before the next experiment is executed.

 #.
 In ``plugin.py``, you may define ``exec_env_check()`` to check the software
-   environment (envvars, PATH, etc.) for this platform plugin prior to running anything in stage 2.
+   environment (envvars, PATH, etc.) for this execution environment plugin prior to running anything in stage 2.
 Since stage 2 can be run in a different invocation than stage 1, this hook is provided so that the correct environment exists prior to executing anything.
 This function is optional.